 However, there’s no reason to presume medical tourists necessarily use medical visas, since additional procedures are involved.
 For instance, I recall a recent Ficci report that documents problems with the visa system.
 Waiting periods for the grant of visas are long, the physical presence of patients is required at embassies, and there are restrictions on multiple-entry medical visas.
 This year’s Economic Survey also mentions “streamlining the medical visa process and extending eTV (e-tourist visa) to medical tourists”.
 If transaction costs are high, why will a patient necessarily use a medical visa?
 There’s no way of making the use of medical visas mandatory.
 Even if that were a good idea, one cannot enforce it, unless such a visa becomes self-enforcing because of the advantages it brings.

-- Sushma Swaraj asks Indian mission to grant medical visa to Pakistani girl for cancer treatment
+- Sushma Swaraj asks Indian mission in Pakistan to grant visa to woman

 Hence, medical tourists often come on tourist visas.
 Immigration and visa forms don’t really capture the complete data on medical tourists.
 Historically, some information exists — in responses to questionnaires.
 One then gets a figure (depending on the year) — that 2-3 per cent of foreign tourists come to India for medical reasons.
 That 2-3 per cent is probably an underestimate, just as 1.3 million is an overestimate.
 A figure like 5,00,000 may be closer to the mark.
 There’s a related issue.